We are committed to best practice environmental performance as we safely, responsibly and efficiently export Queensland coal to the world.

 Our activity aligns with and supports that of the port authority, North Queensland Bulk Ports, whose comprehensive environmental works at Abbot Point include one of the largest seagrass monitoring programs in the world.

-Abbot Point’s dust monitoring program is designed around the prevailing south-easterly wind and captures background, upwind and downwind data.
+Abbot Point Operations’ dust monitoring program is designed around the prevailing south-easterly wind experienced at the site.
+Dust monitors are used to measure PM10 and depositional dust at strategic locations on and adjacent to site, to gain background as well as upwind and downwind data.

 Land and Biodiversity

 APO works in partnership with North Queensland Bulk Ports and Whitsunday Regional Council to coordinate local weed and pest management.